 A newsletter was created to keep the Commission's audience in the know while summarizing updates as we moved through the redistricting process.
 The newsletter went out within the first week of each month and included operational, legislative, redistricting and process updates.
-All newsletters can be found here: https://www.wedrawthelinesca.org/newsletters.
+All newsletters can be found at wedrawthelines.ca.gov/outreach-media/newsletters.